Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 A church has stood on this site since the late Middle Ages.
 After the Swedes destroyed Warsaw and the church during the Swedish invasion of 1655-1660, it was subsequently rebuilt in Baroque style.
 For many years, it was an official state church with the rank of a cathedral.
 The church was again badly damaged during World War II, but was rebuilt immediately after the war as part of the reconstruction of the Old Town.

-One of the largest churches in Warsaw center
+Visit one of the largest churches in Warsaw with Warsaw tour guide

 The Church of the Holy Cross, where Chopin’s heart is walled in